mirzlab/mirzlab.github.io/_posts/2017-09-03-openidm-password-blacklist.md

 $ touch policy-passwordBlacklist.js
 ```

-Edit the newly created script with the following code :
+Edit the newly created script with the following code:

 ```javascript
 (function () {